tamertplink/omada-sdn/source/introduction/index.rst

 .. note::

-    The Omada Cloud-Based Controller, CBC was designed for partner enterprises.
-Please register the business partner account and request for the services. https://partner.tp-link.com/
+    The Omada Cloud-Based Controller, CBC was designed for easy to use.
+The on-line subscription is available in the http://omada.tplinkcloud.com portal.
+For off-line partner subscriptions, please register the business partner account and then request services. https://partner.tp-link.com/

 The network control logics in different controllers are the same.
 Network devices, switch, router, and wireless access point, can be managed together as a site.
 A site is a logical network unit consisting of a group of network devices.
 In most of the cases, a logical site is mapping to a physical network site.
 In some cases, you can set up logical sites purely for managing purposes.